ZSarver/CVInvaders/readme.md

 ===============================

 On the job market?
-Tired of giving your prospective employers only the ordinary means of destroying your self-esteem with your email and phone number?
+Tired of giving your prospective employers only the ordinary means of destroying your self-esteem?
 Then try this handy program!
 It's ability to turn your CV or resume into a spaceship video computer game will let hiring managers *literally* shoot down your dreams!
 Just put your job application or other text into the file "cvtext.txt"!

 But that's not all!
 This handy rejection-enabling app is great for all these situations and more!